Hyperbolic Large Language Models: Emerging applications of HypLLMs

-Furthermore, the benefits of hyperbolic state-space models likely extend to other sequential domains.
-Pandey \textit{et al.}~\cite{pandey2024comparative} report that for dynamic graph sequences (i.e., temporal networks), Mamba-based models can match or exceed Transformer performance in link prediction tasks while being significantly more efficient.
+A comparative analysis~\cite{pandey2024comparative} reports that for dynamic graph sequences (i.e., temporal networks), Mamba-based models can match or exceed Transformer performance in link prediction tasks while being significantly more efficient.
 Although their work does not incorporate hyperbolic geometry, it highlights the potential of state-space architectures in temporal graph modeling, suggesting that future work could explore integrating hyperbolic embeddings into such models to better capture evolving hierarchical structures in dynamic networks.
 In summary, HypLLM approaches for sequence data exploit hyperbolic space’s ability to naturally embed tree-like progression, whether it is cell differentiation lineages or abstract syntax trees in text, leading to richer and more interpretable sequence representations.